 On your phone or mobile device: Download the appropriate app for your platform by visiting the link below with your mobile device.
 If you already have an authenticator app installed, you don't need to install anything else.

 Ignore any set-up instructions specific to Gmail, Google, or other non-Penn accounts.
 Simply download the free app and install it on your device, then enroll in Two-Step Verification.

-Getting New Backup Codes
+Generate Backup Codes

-Faculty & PhD Students: Academic Distributed Representatives
+Faculty - Academic Distributed Representatives

-Staff: Administrative Support
+Staff - Administrative Support